 #GivingTuesday is a day of global online giving that aims to lift up charitable organizations.
-This year, it takes place on November 28th.
 It seems like a simple enough premise, but at Mightycause we hear a lot of #GivingTuesday misconceptions that lead to nonprofits not participating.
 And so, in this post, we’re going to tackle the four biggest myths about #GivingTuesday.

 1. #GivingTuesday is just one day.